ElenaChurch/Mars_web_scraping/README.md

 Mars Web Scraping project

-The purpose of this project was to pull information from 3 different websites about mars using the html parsers BeatifulSoup and Browser.
-Then a flask application was created with routes to be able to route the information to a new html webpage to display the information pulled from the 3 different sites.
+Created a web page to show information about mars from 3 different sources.
+Extracted Mars  content from three different websites utilizing HTML Parsers Browser and BeautifulSoup.
+Then created a flask application to route to content a new HTML webpage to display all the aggregated Mars information.

 •	Role: Sole author